misteruntouchable/Common-User-Issues-Resolved-by-Active-Directory/README.md

    </br>

 <p align="center">
-   Another issue is if  a User Forgets their Password and you have to perform a Reset: <br/>
+   Another issue is when a User Forgets their Password and you have to perform a Reset: <br/>
  <img src="https://imgur.com/InUlefP.png" height="80%" width="80%" "/>
 <p align="center"> In this you are going to right click on the User Name and then click reset the Password.
 Then type in the new password.
 Then check the
    unlock the user's account  along with the User must change password at next login.
 Then click ok to apply</br>